-Although there are no studies that directly demonstrate the efficacy of nPEP, there are data to support its biologic plausibility, including animal studies of prophylaxis following exposure to simian immunodeficiency virus (SIV) and HIV-2,8-10 efficacy data from mother-to-child transmission studies,11 and a case-controlled study of occupational exposure.12 A number of observational studies have been designed to assess the feasibility and potential efficacy of nPEP programs.
+Although there are no studies that directly demonstrate the efficacy of nPEP, there are data to support its biologic plausibility, including animal studies of prophylaxis following exposure to simian immunodeficiency virus (SIV) and HIV-2,8-10 efficacy data from mother-to-child transmission studies,11 and a case-control study of occupational exposure.12 A number of observational studies have been designed to assess the feasibility and potential efficacy of nPEP programs.
 Initial published reports from San Francisco, Boston, and Brazil have demonstrated the feasibility of such programs in high-risk populations.13-15 Cost-effectiveness analyses have suggested that nPEP is cost-effective in high-risk exposures such as receptive anal sex with an HIV-infected partner or a partner of unknown HIV status.16,17 However, a 2008 survey of emergency departments in New York State showed that implementation of these guidelines in New York State is not optimal.18

 Developing guidelines for HIV exposures outside of the occupational setting raises a multitude of issues beyond the questions of biologic rationale and transmission risk.
 Issues include cost of care, payment for medications, feasibility of implementation of guidelines, individual adherence to nPEP, the risks and benefits of prophylactic ART, and the potential public health impact of such guidelines.
 To develop these guidelines for nPEP, the Medical Care Criteria Committee reviewed the medical literature as well as existing recommendations and guidelines from government and community sources.
 They also considered specific concerns related to the process of implementing nPEP.
 Throughout the deliberations of the Committee, a conscious effort was made to weigh both the medical and psychological benefits and risks of medical intervention in the context of a potential HIV exposure.